golos-blockchain/ui-forums/fix_stats/README.md

 Requires [Node.js 16 or newer](https://github.com/nodesource/distributions/blob/master/README.md).

 Following fields should be filled in `config.js` to use this tool:
-- GOLOS_NODE
+- golos_node
-- FORUM._id
+- forum._id
-- FORUM.creator
+- forum.creator

 Usage for Windows: double-click the `fix.bat` file.
 Or, if some problems, start the PowerShell in current folder and run: